Communication Between Instructors and Students

 - While a student may write emails in a very informal way, GSIs as instructors need to maintain a professional tone and professional boundaries in their correspondence.

-- Some GSIs have also found it useful to set up an email account specifically for their GSI responsibilities, or only interact with students in bCourses.
+- Some GSIs have also found it useful to set up an email account specifically for their GSI responsibilities or to interact with students exclusively in bCourses.
 This allows GSIs to keep their personal email account private, and it also makes it easier to enforce their email policy.

 Whatever medium you may use, be sure to clearly explain your communication policy and how students should contact you at the beginning of the semester and, if applicable, include it in your section syllabus.